 But his meaning is more subtle and is now clear to me.
-Nerello and Carricante can make wines of great beauty but they have the added gift of revealing the land beneath.
-Just like Pinot, Nebbiolo and Chardonnay.
+Nerello Mascalese and Carricante can make beautiful wines, but they possess the added gift of revealing the land’s subtleties.
+Just like Pinot Noir and Chardonnay.

-The winning formula on Etna is to grow Nerello and Carricante; concentrate on Cru wines from contrade and focus on the vineyard.
-The Burgundy comparison makes sense.
-Could Randazzo, Linguaglossa and Passopisciaro one day equal Gevrey, Montrachet and Vosne?
-Perhaps it’s time for an Etna DOCG.
+The winning formula on Etna seems to be to grow Nerello Mascalese and Carricante and concentrate on making Cru wines from Contrade.
+Then that Burgundy comparison makes sense.
+Could Randazzo, Linguaglossa, Passopisciaro and Milo one day equal Gevrey, Montrachet and Vosne?
+Perhaps it’s time for an Etna DOCG at least?

 … I gotta wear shades

-The Etna Renaissance still has a long journey ahead.
-There is a precedent not far away.
-A little further north towards Messina is the small sister-DOC of Faro.
-It was rescued from oblivion by Palari and is now one of Italy’s great reds.
-Nerello is the grape.
-One day Etna terroir will rival the great Italian regions of Piedmont, the Veneto, and Tuscany.
+The Etna renaissance still has a long journey ahead.
+But the Etna terroir rivals the great Italian regions of Piedmont, the Veneto, and Tuscany.
 And perhaps Burgundy too.

 All this talk of Etna wines makes me hungry, so here’s an authentic and easy recipe for Spaghetti Alla Norma, the ideal match for Etna Rosso.